The Rational Basis® of Happiness Podcast

 Was this a clinical psychologist that determined that?

-She said I was bipolar, and I was taking a parenting Capacity Assessment, and...
+She said I was bipolar, and I was taking a Parenting Capacity Assessment.

-Okay, so a little bit of that label fits.
-You’re saying...
+Okay, so a little bit that label fits, you're saying?

-If it’s fitting and if you've also had—when they say bipolar, there are two poles.
-You can guess.
-The other end, if you’re feeling on top of the world, the other end is feeling on the bottom, right?
-In the pits, feeling depressed.
+If it's fitting, and if you've also had?when they say bipolar, there are two poles.
+You can guess the other end.
+If you're feeling on top of the world, the other end is feeling at the bottom, right in the pits, feeling depressed.
 And you swing from one to another.
-There are variations on a theme, depending on how frequently you might go from feeling depressed to feeling on top of the world.
+There are variations on the theme, depending on how frequently you might go from feeling depressed to feeling on top of the world.

 Have you ever been diagnosed before?